sarismet/sophomore/CMPE-230-Project3/README.md

 Classes FindDialog Newbutton
-I write Newbutton to have some extra bool QString variables and all QPushButton properties. bool ispressed: we designed to understand if a button is pressed like if the button 4 pressed then this will be true and if the user presses again reset then the timer will be set to 9000 ms again.
+I write Newbutton to have some extra bool QString variables and all QPushButton properties. bool ispressed: I designed to understand if a button is pressed like if the button 4 pressed then this will be true and if the user presses again reset then the timer will be set to 9000 ms again.
-QString closedstring:it is like the second text of a button.if we create button with letter A then the closedstring X and they will be changed with each other
+QString closedstring:it is like the second text of a button.if I create button with letter A then the closedstring X and they will be changed with each other
-QStrings hard:this is like ID's of button. we used it after the user click reset we set all buttons's text their Ä±d which is hard and then change with an other button.
+QStrings hard:this is like ID's of button.
+I used it after the user click reset I set all buttons's text their Ä±d which is hard and then change with an other button.